Troubleshooting#

 brew services

 If you don’t see a line with postgresql, you have not installed PostgreSQL.
-Follow the developer installation instructions to do so.
+Follow the virtualenv installation instructions to do so.

 If you do see a line with postgresql, it probably has error written next to it.
 You need to get access to the logs to debug this error.
 To do so, look at the File column of the brew services output, find the value corresponding to postgresql.
 Print that file in your terminal using cat, for example: